olino1000/olino1000/README.md

 I learned a lot from the open-source community, and I love how collaboration and knowledge-sharing happen through open-source.

-I started some projects using Deep Learning, LLM, and IA to better learn and enter this world of new knowledge that I like a lot!
+I started some projects using Solidity and Hardhat to enter the web3 world!